jaclu/spd/samples/config/Config.md

     [3-2] debian.cfg
         [3-3] ubuntu.cfg
 ```

-I have included sample files in ***samples/config*** can be used as a starting point
+I have included sample files in **_samples/config_** can be used as a starting point

 -   ish-family.cfg
 -   ish.cfg
 -   ish-aok.cfg

-Copy them to ***custom/config***.
-If they seem usefull.
+Copy them to **_custom/config_**.
+If they seem useful.

 #### [4] settings-post-os.cfg

-Here you can override any OS/distro settings before hostnames are parsed.
+Here you can override any OS/distro settings before host names are parsed.

 #### [5] hostname based config

 Per hostname configs.
-Pattern is [hostname lowercased].cfg
+Pattern is [hostname lower-cased].cfg
 So a hostname MyiSHDevive would be read as myishdevice.cfg

 #### [6] settings-last.cfg